last edits Feb 10 2011

 4:45-55? - Bedford takes AVE4041 to baggage buildup.

 Q All right.
-Did there come a stage when you took the container away from the interline shed?
+Did there come a stage when you took the container away from the interline shed?5:02 - Bedford clocks out and goes home

 A Yes, sir.